• Skip to primary navigation

 Tips to make perfect Sheer Kurma

-• I highly recommend using whole milk to get the thick consistency.
+• I highly recommend using whole milk to get a thick consistency.

 • Don't shy about the amount of nuts to add, which makes this dessert so rich and delicious.
 And don't skip roasting the nuts.
 It helps to release their flavor.